DrRobotnik7/portfolio/README.md

 Click on the project tiles and you will be directed to the selected web application in a new tab in your browser.

-Note that currently only the Horiseon and PreWork tiles currently point to a valid URL.
+Note that currently only the Horiseon and Prework tiles currently point to a valid URL.
 The other images are placeholders...for now!

 ![Jack Johnson Portfolio Web Application](/assets/images/Web%20App%20Screenshot.png)